kimbo-slicee/c-course/basics/1-variables/variables.md

 All C variables must be identified with unique names.
 These unique names are called identifiers.
 Identifiers can be short names (like x and y) or more descriptive names (age, sum, totalVolume).
+> [!NOTE]
-> Note 📌: It is recommended to use descriptive names in order to create understandable and maintainable code:
+> It is recommended to use descriptive names in order to create understandable and maintainable code:
 ```c
 // Good variable name
 int minutesPerHour = 60;